 Are you suffering from selfie stick abuse?

-I know this is really advertising but I love the way it highlights some of the dangers of being ‘egotastic’.
+I love the way this highlights some of the dangers of being ‘egotastic’.

 Egotistical vs. self-centred and then there was Cecil